 Why won't my domain name unlock?

 ICANN, the group that regulates the distribution of domain names, has a very strict rule that domain names cannot be transferred to another registrar within 60 days of the date they were registered or transferred to a new registrar.
 This is done to prevent fraud.
-Unfortunately, since this is an ICANN rule, not a Name.com rule, there is no way we can remove the 60 day hold.
+Unfortunately, since this is an ICANN rule, and not a Name.com rule, there is no way we can remove the 60-day hold.

 Note: A domain name can be unlocked after 5 days when internally transferring to another Name.com account.